Generic Name: mitoxantrone (mye-TOX-an-trone)

 - if you have allergies to medicines, foods, or other substances

-- if you have chickenpox, herpes, bone marrow depression, liver problems, heart problems, or gout
+- if you have anemia, blood-clotting problems, bone marrow depression, an infection, liver problems, heart problems, gout, or unusual or unexpected bleeding

 - if you have previously received chemotherapy or have received radiation therapy in the chest area